polkadot-developers/hackathon-guide/polkadot-tinkerers.md

 - **Visualize data** — build dashboards, graphs, creative art from chain telemetry and data.
 - **Improve UX** — prototype wallet flows, simplify onboarding, or provide unique recovery methods for wallets.
 - **Hack with vibes** — memes, mashups, or unique experiments welcome!
-- **Spin up an appchain** — use Tanssi to launch a chain tied to your own app.
+- **Spin up an appchain** — use the Polkadot SDK to launch a chain tied to your own app.

+Be sure to take a look at the [solutions matrix](./tinkerer-materials/solution-matrix.md) and on what pallets are already available in the ecosystem, as well as the [quickstarters](./tinkerer-materials/quickstarters.md) to get hacking right away.

 ## 🌐 Deployed Examples

 This section highlights **working examples** you can fork, get inspiration from, build on right away.
 Each entry links to a repo and (where available) a quick summary/tutorial to help you get started fast.

-- [**EduChain**](https://github.com/w3f/educhain) — An example parachain developed by the TechEd team at W3F for education and credentialing, showing how the Polkadot SDK can power real-world solutions.
+- [EduChain](https://github.com/w3f/educhain) — An example parachain developed by the TechEd team at W3F for education and credentialing, showing how the Polkadot SDK can power real-world solutions.

-- [**create-polkadot-dapp**](https://github.com/paritytech/create-polkadot-dapp) — A starter template for quickly scaffolding Polkadot dApps with minimal setup.
+- [create-polkadot-dapp](https://github.com/paritytech/create-polkadot-dapp) — A starter template for quickly scaffolding Polkadot dApps with minimal setup.